What is the most expensive country in Europe for alcohol?

 Outside the bloc, in countries such as Norway and Iceland, prices are even higher.

-Take a look at how the alcohol price index has evolved over the last year in the EU as well as Iceland, Norway and Switzerland.
+Take a look at how the alcohol price index has evolved over the last decade in the EU as well as Iceland, Norway and Switzerland.